pestphp/docs/cli-options.md

 ### `--init`

-This option allows you to initialise a standard Pest configuration, with the following files:
+This option allows you to initialize a standard Pest configuration, with the following files:

 - A `tests` directory.
 - A `phpunit.xml` file that contains the PHPUnit configuration file.